Wimp

 Later we faced a deep wide puddle.
 So we carried logs from a nearby field and built our own bridge.
 Just like 'The Famous Five'.

-and made me long for "lashings of ginger beer".
+This was immensely enjoyable and made me long for "lashings of ginger beer".

-So we rushed back to bar Platja in plenty of time to get pixelated
+So we rushed back to bar Platja in plenty of time to get pixelated.

 KAZ